 One simple, semi-quantitative way of assessing the overall quality of the emission maps by pollutant is to compare the proportion of the national total emission which is mapped as point or area sources.
-Figure 5.1 shows these proportions for selected pollutants in 2012.

-Taking the proportion of point sources as a measure of quality, Figure 5.1 suggests that maps for lead, mercury, sulphur dioxide, hydrogen chloride and carbon dioxide are likely to be of higher quality than those for ammonia, methane and benzo[a]pyrene for example.
+Taking the proportion of point sources as a measure of quality, Figure 5.1 indicates that maps for lead, mercury, sulphur dioxide, hydrogen chloride and carbon dioxide are likely to be of higher quality than those for ammonia and benzo[a]pyrene for example.
 However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and those which are based on simple modelling, nor does it differentiate between area sources which are mapped using reliable appropriate surrogate statistics and those which use less optimal datasets.